accelero-cloud/appkernel/docs/the_model.rst

 Let's have a look on what just have happened.
 The defined user class can be persisted in MongoDB with the following properties:

-- database ID which gets auto-generated upon saving the instance (the UUID generator support a prefix, which later can be used to identify the model type in the support phase);
+- **database ID**: gets auto-generated upon saving the instance (the UUID generator support random value prefixing, so later will be simple to identify Model classes by their IDs);
 - **name**: which is validated upon saving (*required=True*) and a unique index will be added to the Users collection (duplicate names won't be allowed);
 - **email**: also a unique value, additionally will be validated against a regular expression pattern which makes sure that the value follows the format of an e-mail address (must contain '@' and '.' characters);
 - **password**: will be converted to a hashed value upon saving, so we maintain proper security practices; Observe the *omit=True* parameter which will cause